China’s propaganda machine kicks into high gear over Xinjiang criticism

 “When you swing the big stick of sanctions at Xinjiang companies, you will also hit yourself,” said Xu Guixiang, a spokesman for the Xinjiang region’s government.
 “We hope that more companies like H&M will keep their eyes open and distinguish right from wrong.”

-Beijing has been seeking to control the domestic narrative over Xinjiang, flooding social media platforms for days with official media posts defending the work conditions there, calls to boycott Western fashion brands, and cartoons depicting pre-Civil War slavery in the U.S. South.
+Beijing has been seeking to control the domestic narrative over Xinjiang, flooding social media platforms for days with official media posts defending the work conditions there, calls to boycott Western fashion brands and cartoons depicting pre-Civil War slavery in the U.S. South.

 China Foreign Ministry spokeswoman Hua Chunying has posted primarily about Xinjiang in recent days, with a dozen tweets defending its cotton industry and criticizing U.S. policies on Muslims since Sunday.